ADU Rules: Charlotte vs Raleigh (2026 Comparison)

 Do Charlotte and Raleigh have ADU size limits?

-Both cities cap detached ADUs at 1,200 sq ft.
-Charlotte limits attached ADUs to 50% of the primary dwelling size up to 1,200 sq ft.
-Raleigh limits attached ADUs to no more than the primary dwelling floor area up to 1,200 sq ft.
+Both cities cap detached ADUs at 1,000 sq ft.
+Charlotte limits attached ADUs to 50% of the primary dwelling floor area.
+Raleigh limits attached ADUs to no greater than the primary dwelling floor area.
 NC HB 488 does not mandate a specific size limit statewide, so both cities set their own reasonable size standards.